How CIOs Can Better Align With Business Objectives

 CIOs need to embrace a mentality that not only accepts, but also keeps pace with change.
 This can mean frequent course corrections and quick action.
 Hitting a moving target can be challenging, but tolerating all the reasons a project cannot be done is not an acceptable role of an effective strategic business plan.
 Agility starts with a mindset prepared for challenges, being open to new objectives, and by communicating realistic and innovative solutions.

 Infrastructure and platform

-Behind any agile CIO is an agile infrastructure and platform.
+Behind any agile CIO is an agile IT infrastructure and platform.
 Opportunities are missed if the IT infrastructure or platform is not able to remain secure, scale swiftly or incorporate new technologies sufficiently.
-CIOs should be able to describe what this agile IT environment will look like.
+CIOs should be able to strategically describe what this agile IT environment will look like.
 Detailed questions must be answered, such as: Is it cross-platform?
 Does it utilize flexible vendors?
 How much is outsourced?
 How is the architecture written?

-CIOs should consider building agile talent pools, to match an agile infrastructure and platform.
+CIOs should consider building agile IT talent pools, to match an agile infrastructure and platform.
 The CEO does not want to learn that the IT team is incapable of delivering a critical project.
 While consultants can dispense needed project knowledge, their investment and understanding of the organization is limited.
 CIOs should instead close the IT talent gap by hiring individuals whose skills and strengths can meet the current and future IT needs.

 Agility is also found in flexible project management.
 CIOs should question what is absolutely necessary to the three- or five-year plan according to their strategic plan.
 All other projects should be on shorter six-month, one-year, or 18-month plans.
 Strategically utilizing shorter plans more often builds in greater flexibility so IT teams are better able to support new opportunities.